zcash/zcash-gitian/dependency_install_steps_by_platform/Ubuntu_18.04.x.md

 sudo apt install direnv
 ```

-To activate direnv when starting bash (the default shell on Debian 9), add the following line to the
+To activate direnv when starting bash (the default shell on Ubuntu 18.04), add the following line to
-end of `~/.bashrc`:
+the end of `~/.bashrc`:

 ```
 eval "$(direnv hook bash)"